pdumais/bbbos/README.md

 # bbbos
 A BeagleBoneBlack operating system written in assembly.

+The kernel provides a 32bit virtual memory manager and a full preemptive task scheduler.

 The bbbreset.sh script can be ignored.
 It is a script that I use to toggle a relay on a WebRelay device.
 The relay power-sycles my BBB.
 It makes things easier because I don't have to manually reset the BBB each time.